 The calibration "shot" record is similar to the Range Record ("10") in that it is written for every fire, although to the calibration target.
-The records from a pass should be sufficient to reconstruct the system delay records in the "40" and "41"
+The records from a pass should be sufficient to reconstruct the system delay records in the "40" and "41" records.
+Note that the equation for the cal/system delay is assumed to be this:

-records.
-Note that the equation for the cal/system delay is assumed to be this: cal= round trip time to target - round trip surveyed distance to the target other electronic and geometric corrections on a shot-by-shot basis.
+System delay = round trip time to target - Fn\round trip surveyed distance to the target - other electronic and geometric corrections)